 Once you understand these differences in the natural drive, you will be able to pick the right canine for the right role.

 A Strong Threshold is an Essential Quality in Both Sport and K-9 Dogs

 There are many types of thresholds.
 The thresholds most relevant for selecting sport dogs and personal protection dogs are pain, stress, and adversity.

 A “threshold” is the point at which a dog’s ability to deal with a certain set of circumstances becomes compromised.
 Dogs inherit some of their threshold set point and then this set point can be adjusted through training.

 There are also pros and cons to having high versus low thresholds.
 For instance, a dog with higher thresholds can be less responsive to training methods that involve inflicting pain or inducing stress.
 But, once trained, these same high thresholds will serve both sport dogs and personal protection dogs well.

 Where Genetics and Training Methods Intersect

 Genetics will always form the foundation of a suitable sport or protection dog.
-But it is during training that innate drives and skill sets are tested, honed and perfected.
-Training and testing also needs to be done at the right age (ideally, 8 weeks) or behavior problems may interfere with results.
+But it is during training that innate drives and skillsets are tested, honed, and perfected.
+Training and testing also need to be done at the right age (ideally, 8 weeks), or behavior problems may interfere with results.

 The truth is, even the most genetically gifted sport or protection dog won’t be able to fulfill his potential without comprehensive, rigorous training that involves both the canine and his handler.